Tag Archives | humanitarian relief

 In Haiti, for example, communities dig and maintain storm drains to counteract flooding during hurricanes.
 Other areas have installed emergency water facilities, in case their regular sources are contaminated by floodwaters.

-World Concern partners and donors are empowering the poorest in high-risk areas to make informed decisions and be proactive in protecting their loved ones and their way of life.
+World Concern partners and donors are empowering the poorest in high-risk areas to make informed decisions and be proactive in protecting their loved ones and way of life.

-Help us respond to disasters, and prepare impoverished communities for future disasters by donating at www.worldconcern.org/disasters
+Help us respond to disasters and prepare impoverished communities for future disasters by donating at www.worldconcern.org/disasters

 Reaching 153,000 AIDS orphans